Community Recreation and Sport Facilities Program

 Where an application is for a project that involves an insurance payout, that payout cannot be used as part of the co-contribution requirement.

-Where an organisation has received a State Government election commitment, that grant cannot be used as part of the co-contribution requirement.
+Where an organisation has received SA Football Facilities Fund (SANFL) or State Government funding, that funding cannot be used as part of the co-contribution requirement.

 Where an application is deemed eligible, the Funding Assessment Committee will prioritise it against the following principles.